Impure Simplicial Complexes: Complete Axiomatization: Introduction

-Epistemic logics interpreted on impure simplicial complexes were proposed in~\cite{vDit21WoLLIC}, of which the extended version, henceforth the only cited one, is \cite{vDitKuz22arXiv},\footnote{All statements from~\cite{vDitKuz22arXiv} we rely on are also present and proved in~\cite{vDit21WoLLIC}, unless stated otherwise.} and also in~\cite{GoubaultLR22}.
+Epistemic logics interpreted on impure simplicial complexes were proposed in~\cite{vDit21WoLLIC}, of which the extended version, henceforth the only cited one, is~\cite{vDitKuz22arXiv},\footnote{All statements from~\cite{vDitKuz22arXiv} we rely on are also present and proved in~\cite{vDit21WoLLIC}, unless stated otherwise.} and also in~\cite{GoubaultLR22}.

 In~\cite{vDitKuz22arXiv}, a three-valued modal logical semantics was proposed for an epistemic logical language interpreted in faces of impure simplicial complexes that are decorated with agents and with local propositional variables.
 The third value stands for `undefined.'
-The following are undefined: \begin{itemize} \item dead processes cannot know or be ignorant of any proposition; \item live processes cannot know or be ignorant of factual propositions involving processes they know to be dead. \end{itemize} The issue of the definability of formulas has to be handled with care: standard notions such as validity, equivalence, and the interdefinability of dual modalities and non-primitive propositional connectives have to be properly addressed.
-The epistemic modality is a three-valued version of $\Sfive$ knowledge.
-No complete axiomatization was given in \cite{vDitKuz22arXiv}.
+The following are undefined: \begin{itemize} \item dead processes cannot know or be ignorant of any proposition; \item live processes cannot know or be ignorant of factual propositions involving processes they know to be dead. \end{itemize} The issue of the definability of formulae has to be handled with care: standard notions such as validity, equivalence, and the interdefinability of dual modalities and non-primitive propositional connectives have to be properly addressed.
+The epistemic modality is a three-valued version of $\Sfive$~knowledge.
+No complete axiomatization was given in~\cite{vDitKuz22arXiv}.

 In~\cite{GoubaultLR22}, a different, classical two-valued modal logical semantics was proposed, also interpreted in impure simplicial complexes.
-The authors reduce the setting to one where processes may not know their local state, and that can then be treated in standard multi-agent modal logic: they axiomatize the logic as multimodal $\mathsf{KB4}$.
-At the workshop CELT2022,\footnote{See workshop website \url{https://easychair.org/cfp/CELT2022}.} exciting further developments of this framework were presented: namely, distributed knowledge modalities interpreted on simplicial sets (also known as pseudo-complexes), a generalization of simplicial complexes wherein a face may have multiple occurrences (see \cite{hilton_wylie_1960}, or, in the present context, \cite[Sect.~3.7]{ledent:2019} and \cite[Example 25]{hvdetal.simpl:2021}).
+The authors reduce the setting to one where processes may not know their local state, and that can then be treated in standard multi-agent modal logic: they axiomatize the logic as multimodal~$\mathsf{KB4}$.
+Exciting further developments of this framework can be found in~\cite{lics23}: namely, distributed knowledge modalities interpreted on simplicial sets (also known as pseudo-complexes), a generalization of simplicial complexes wherein a face may have multiple occurrences.

-The works \cite{vDitKuz22arXiv,GoubaultLR22} also showed that, whereas pure complexes correspond to Kripke models with equivalence relations, impure complexes correspond to Kripke models with partial equivalence relations (symmetric and transitive relations that need not be reflexive).
+The works~\cite{GoubaultLR22,vDitKuz22arXiv} also showed that, whereas pure complexes correspond to Kripke models with equivalence relations, impure complexes correspond to Kripke models with partial equivalence relations (symmetric and transitive relations that need not be reflexive).